-- the fixing bolts on the feet are tight, - the cooling air is drawn in freely, - the protective grilles and housing are correctly in place, - the standard direction of rotation is clockwise as seen from the shaft end (phase rotation in order 1-2-3).
-For anti-clockwise rotation, swap 2 and 3. - the winding connection corresponds to the site operating voltage (see section 3.3).
+- all fixing bolts and screws are tight.

+- the cooling air is drawn in freely.

+- the protective grilles and housing are correctly in place.

+- the standard direction of rotation is clockwise as seen from the shaft end (phase rotation in order 1 - 2 - 3).

+For anti-clockwise rotation, swap 2 and 3.

+- the winding connection corresponds to the site operating voltage (see section 3.3).